 It’s not comparable to the options we’ve mentioned above, but for someone looking for a chair with a thick, padded seat and a mesh back with lumbar support that also keeps your back cool, there’s simply nothing to lose by going with the Furmax.

-The height of the seat can be adjusted from 19 inches to about 24 inches, it can easily be adapted to most tables.
-It comes with five casters, so you can roll around in your home office, so you can easily adjust your distance in regards to the table or computer.
+We can adjust the height of the seat from 19 inches to about 24 inches and adapt it to most tables.
+It comes with five casters, so you can roll around in your home office, so you can easily adjust your distance regarding the tablet or computer.

 Amazon Basics Classic Office Chair (Best Basic)